-The gender divide in sport remains one of the big societal issues but in Boston has seen a massive surge in women playing sport in a short space of time.
+The gender divide in sport remains one of the big societal issues but in Boston they have seen a massive surge in the number of women playing sport in a short space of time.

 The Boston United Community Foundation has managed to recruit 90 female football players in just three months.

 The Foundation was established in September 2004 as a top sports community coaching programme.
 It aims to deliver safe and affordable sports and activities to all members of the community.

 Nick Reeson, community manager for the foundation, who is incredibly proud of the work that they do said: “We have a lot of activities that appeal to male and females.